2045 Initiative: Avatar Project

 One of the featured life-extension projects is to design an artificial humanoid body (called an "avatar") and an advanced brain–computer interface system.
 On the biological side, a life support system will be developed for hosting a human brain inside the avatar and maintaining it alive and functional.
 A later phase of the project will research into the creation of an artificial brain into which the original individual consciousness may be transferred.

 Avatar A

-A robotic copy of a human body remotely capable of interpreting commands directly from the mind, and sending information back to the mind in a form that can be interpreted via brain–computer interface.
+A robotic copy of a human body remotely capable of interpreting commands directly from the mind and sending information back to the mind in a form that can be interpreted via brain–computer interface.
 It is estimated to be popularized in or before 2020.
 This, however, has failed to transpire.

 Avatar B

 An avatar in which a human brain is transplanted at the end of one's life.
-Avatar B has an autonomous system providing life support for the brain and allowing it interaction with the environment, possibly mounted into an existing Avatar A Chassis.
-Deadline of this phase is year 2025.
+Avatar B has an autonomous system providing life support for the brain and allowing it interaction with the environment, possibly mounted into an existing Avatar A chassis.
+The deadline of this phase was the year 2025 and was also unmet.